On the strengths of the self-updating process clustering algorithm: Introduction

-In this paper we present a non-model-based method for clustering.
-This method does not require a selection of the initial partitions, and can be viewed as a ``slow" version of the hierarchical clustering.
-The development of this clustering method was initiated as an extension to the iteratively generated correlation matrices \citep{McQuitty,CONCOR,GAP}, according to which data points are gathered towards the left and right sides of an ellipse at each iteration and eventually merge into two clusters.
-This sequence of correlation matrices produces an iterative process for clustering.
-The process has been implemented in the Generalized Association Plots (GAP, \citealt{GAP,Wu}), which is a platform for exploratory data analysis.
-Comparing to the iteratively generated correlation matrices that corresponds to a time-invariant process operating on the correlation space, we propose a similar iterative process which can be time-varying and operates on the sample space.
-The proposed process can better reflect the actual movements of data points, such as how data points continue updating locations until the whole system reaches a balanced condition.
-This process becomes a clustering algorithm that stands from the viewpoint of data points and simulates the process how they move and perform self-clustering.
-We therefore named this algorithm Self-Updating Process (SUP).
+The Self-Updating Process (SUP) \citep{SUP2007} is a distance-based method for clustering.
+The original idea was initiated as an extension of the iteratively generated correlation matrices \citep{McQuitty,CONCOR,GAP}, according to which data points are gathered towards the left and right sides of an ellipse at each iteration and eventually merge into two clusters.
+The sequence of correlation matrices consequently produces an iterative process for clustering, which has been implemented in the Generalized Association Plots \citep{GAP,Wu}.
+Compared with the iteratively generated correlation matrices, the self-updating process operates on the sample space, not on the correlation space.
+It shows the actual movements of data points around the sample space.
+Data points continue updating their positions until the whole system reaches a balanced therefore static condition, in which the clusters are formed.
+It is as if the process describes how data points perform self-clustering.
+We therefore named it Self-Updating Process (SUP).